vishesh-sarinDXB/my-journey/README.md

 The following is really long (this kind of got away from me).
 So putting the TL;DR up first.

 I suck at data science.
 I am declaring that I will be a 4X GrandMaster by 20th of June 2025.
 I am going to use a hybrid bottom up and top down approach to do so.
 I will commit to doing at least 10 mins of work on this every day.
 I want you to hold me accountable / give me tons of critical feedback (seriously no need for positive reinforcement).
+I will keep the GitHub updated with my journey everyday.

 # Introduction